Admission Information

 - Background Check and Drug Screening

 The offer of admission is conditional and is contingent upon the results of the background check.
 If a conditionally admitted applicant declines to undergo the background check or if findings of a grievous nature are revealed, the program will rescind the admission offer.
 A copy of the CBSO check results will be made available to the applicant upon request.
 The program will distribute other copies of CBSO results on a need-to-know basis.
-All applicants will sign a release form indicating the program has the right to release appropriate information to clinical sites.
+All applicants will sign a release form authorizing the program to release appropriate information to clinical sites.
 While enrolled, a background check will be repeated annually, or more frequently, at the clinical facility's discretion.

 Acceptance into and successful completion of the K-State PA Program does not imply or guarantee that the student will obtain state licensure upon graduation.